 Deposits are non-refundable.
 If cancellations are necessary, we require this request in writing.
 We will do our best to resell your space.
 Only if we can resell your space, we will refund (minus deposit and discounts given to sell your space).
 No partial refunds are possible for unused services.

-Check only for first and final installments.
-Please make check payable to Natural Exposures and mail to:
+Check or Zelle only for first and final installments.
+Please make checks payable to Natural Exposures and mail to our office:

 810 N. Wallace, Suite E